extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

    register`` command:

    ``$ bwc ipf inventory register host=<switch IP address> fabric=<fabric_name> user=<user_name> passwd=<password>``

-   For example, registering switch with IP: 10.24.39.224.The default username is *admin* and default password is *password* for all the VDX switches.
+  For example, to register the switch with IP 10.24.39.224 (NB The default username is *admin* and default password is *password* for all VDX switches):

 .. code:: shell